Cloud-Sharks/mm-devops/terraform/README.md

     the subnets public.

     A security group is created that allows SSH inbound connections.
 This security group is then attached to the overall VPC.

+    Necessary resource attribute references (such as id's) are saved and stored as secrets in AWS SecretsManager